New Guatemalan president talks migration with U.S. before inauguration

 Acting U.S. Homeland Security Secretary Chad Wolf, part of the U.S. delegation headed by Commerce Secretary Wilbur Ross for the inauguration, was expected to push Giammattei to expand the agreement to include Mexicans.

-In a sign of the urgency of the relationship, Giammattei tweeted that he met Ross and discussed investment and economic growth to stem immigration in his first bilateral meeting on Tuesday morning, hours before he was due to be sworn in.
+In a sign of the urgency of the relationship, Giammattei met Ross and Wolf in his first bilateral meeting on Tuesday morning, hours before he was due to be sworn in.
+He tweeted that he and Ross discussed investment and economic growth to stem immigration.

-Neither side has revealed more details of what was discussed in the meeting.
+Neither side has revealed additional details of what was discussed in the meeting.
+Giammattei later met Colombian President Ivan Duque.

+Guatemala is one of Latin America’s poorest and most unequal nations, with poverty increasing since 2000 despite strong economic growth rates, according to the World Bank.
+U.S. officials have previously threatened it with economic consequences if it fails to accept the Asylum Cooperation Agreement.

+Giammattei, who had previously suggested he would seek to change the agreement, appeared to soften his stance on Monday, saying he had not yet seen the deal’s details.

+But the freedom with which drug traffickers influence politics is a challenge.
+Ahead of last year’s election, presidential candidate and occasional Morales ally Mario Estrada was arrested in Miami on charges of seeking funding from drug cartels and conspiring to assassinate rivals.

+“We realized that narco-trafficking here is among the most intense in the region,” Luis Hernandez Azmitia, an outgoing congressional representative of the Movimiento Reformador party told Reuters.

-Reporting by Sofia Menchu, additional reporting by Jeff Abbott; Editing by Frank Jack Daniel and Richard Chang
+Reporting by Sofia Menchu, additional reporting by Jeff Abbott in Guatemala City and Daina Beth Solomon in Mexico City; Editing by Frank Jack Daniel and Richard Chang